-Hooray you…you learned how to make clay beads!!
+Hooray you...you learned how to make clay beads!!
 Now bake those babies in the oven (read the directions that came with your clay if you aren't using the homemade recipe.
 It's easy...promise.
 Usually on a 275 degree oven for 30 minutes), or let them sit out to dry and string them up on ribbon.
 Or, be fancy pants and paint them.

 Tip: if it's difficult to put ribbon or yarn through the bead opening use a paper clip (unbent) to push it through.